 You will be part of a relatively small cohort and have a dedicated personal tutor who will follow your progress and offer guidance throughout all University-based and practice-based learning experiences.

-You will spend 10-15 hours per week in a classroom setting in Years One and Two and relatively less hours in the final two years where there is more independent learning and placement experience.
+You will spend 10-15 hours per week in a classroom setting in Years One and Two and relatively fewer hours in the final two years where there is more independent learning and placement experience.
 You will spend 2 weeks on placement in Year One, 6 weeks in Year Two, 12 weeks in Year Three and 10 weeks in Year Four.

-This course is approved by the Health and Care Professions Council (HCPC).
+This course is approved by the HCPC.

 Placements take place at a variety of sites across Scotland.
 It may be possible for you to undertake a single, elective, practice-based placement outside the UK.